 Chinese Car Brands

-The volume of automobile production in the People’s Republic of China is growing every year.
+The volume of automobile production in the People’s Republic of China grows yearly.
 Recently, China has overtaken Japan and the USA to become the world’s largest automobile market.
 About half of the cars are produced by local manufacturers: FAW, Roewe, Great Wall, Jianghuai, and others.
-The second half is made up of cars produced in cooperation with foreign companies.
+The second half comprises cars produced in cooperation with foreign companies.

 The history of the Chinese automobile industry began in 1931 when the first truck appeared in the arsenal of the ruler of Manchuria, Chang Xue-Liang.
 However, experts are more inclined to another date – June 15, 1953.
-It was then that the First Automobile Plant was established, which began to produce copies of Soviet trucks.
+Then, the First Automobile Plant was established, and copies of Soviet trucks were produced.

 What are Chinese automobile brands?